 Olivier Berteau, research director at INRAE, conducts innovative research in the biochemistry of the gut microbiota.
 He is the recipient of one of the prestigious ERC Proof of Concept Grants 2020 which will enable him to develop new applications based on his team’s research work.

-- Julie Reveillaud, a specialist in interactions between animals, bacteria and viruses, received a Starting Grant for her project ROSALIND.
-The grant will enable her to intensify her research on the interactions between the intracellular bacterium Wolbachia and its host, the common mosquito, Culex pipiens, in order to develop alternative control methods against insect-transmitted pathogens – a major public health issue.
-Find out more (in French)
+Julie Reveillaud receives a Starting Grant for her project ROSALIND on the interactions between the intracellular bacterium Wolbachia and its host, the common mosquito, Culex pipiens, in view to develop alternative control methods against insect-transmitted pathogens – a major public health issue.
+The article is in French only.

-- François Vasseur is specialised in the heredity of traits associated with plant productivity.
-He has received a Starting Grant for his project PHENOVIGOUR which focuses on the physiological mechanisms involved in the heredity of traits associated with plant productivity.
+François Vasseur receives a Starting Grant for his project PHENOVIGOUR.
 His goal is to understand the performance of hybrid plants, originating from two unrelated lines, to better predict and understand plant selection strategies – a major challenge for agriculture.
-Find out more (in French)
+The article is in French only.